Clermont, Florida: History

-Clermont was founded in 1884 and named for the French birthplace of A.F.
-Wrotnowski, manager of the Clermont Improvement Company, formed for land development.
-The city was incorporated in 1916.
-Much of the county initially was developed as orange and other citrus groves, which was the basis of the economy through the mid-20th century.
-For instance, Apshawa Groves owned and worked large expanses of land in the county.
-It later became a major real estate company.
+Clermont was founded in 1884, and named for the French birthplace of A.F.
+Wrotnowski, manager of the Clermont Improvement Company, a company to develop land.
+The municipality was incorporated as a town from June 9, 1891, then disbanded on May 25, 1895.
+It was reincorporated as a city on December 28, 1916.

+Much of the county was developed as orange and other citrus groves, which was the basis of the economy through the mid-20th century.
+Apshawa Groves, which owned and worked large expanses of land in the county, became a major real estate company.
 Tourism also became increasingly important.